Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: METHODOLOGY

 where $u_n$ are the time-dependent variational parameters, $u_n^\ast$ stands for the complex conjugate of $u_n$, and the Lagrangian is given by:

-By solving the Euler-Lagrangian equation, a series of differential equations that govern the time evolution of the variational parameters $\mu_n$ are obtained.
-These equations are referred to as the equation of motions (EOMs).
+By solving the Euler-Lagrange equation, a series of differential equations that govern the time evolution of the variational parameters $u_n$ are obtained.
+These equations are referred to as the equations of motions (EOMs).
 To solve the EOMs simultaneously, the $4^{\rm th}$-order Runge-Kutta method (RK4) is adopted.
-The detailed deduction for EOMs can be found in Appendix \ref{Appendix A}.
-To avoid singularity in RK4 iterations, a random noise is added to the initial variational parameters at $t=0$ within a range of $[{-10}^{-4}, {10}^{-4}]$.
+The detailed derivation of the EOMs can be found in Appendix \ref{Appendix A}.
+To avoid singularity in RK4 iterations, a random noise is added to the initial variational parameters at $t=0$ within a range of $[{-10}^{-4}, {10}^{-4}]$ (see Ref. \cite{D2-review} for the discussion of technical details).